What's an STI?

 It doesn’t matter if you’re straight, lesbian, gay, transgender, or questioning (LGBTQ); if you have one or multiple sexual partners; or if you have vaginal, oral or anal sex.
-If you or your partner(s) have unprotected sex, you can get a sexually transmitted infection (STI).
+If you or your partner(s) have sex without a condom, you can get a sexually transmitted infection (STI).
 While not all STIs have a cure, they all can be treated.
 However, if left untreated, STIs may cause serious health problems – including life-threatening infections and infertility.

 STIs are very common.
 So with that in mind, protect yourself and your partner(s).
 Know the facts.
 Know your options.
 And help prevent the spread of STIs.

-Whatever your age, gender, ethnicity or sexual orientation, if you have unprotected sex, you can get a sexually transmitted infection (STI).
-The more people you have unprotected sex with, the greater your chances of picking up an infection.
+Whatever your age, gender, ethnicity or sexual orientation, if you have sex without a condom, you can get a sexually transmitted infection (STI).
+The more people you have condomless sex with, the greater your chances of picking up an infection.

 There are many easy and effective ways to protect yourself from STIs, starting with using either a male condom or a female condom during vaginal or anal sex.
 Male condoms and dental dams also offer protection during oral sex.